xwmx/nb/README.md

 The `<url>` should be the full URL to the plugin file.
-`nb` also recognizes regular GitHub URLs, which can be used interchangably with raw GitHub URLs.
+`nb` also recognizes regular GitHub URLs, which can be used interchangeably with raw GitHub URLs.

 Installed plugins can be listed with [`nb plugins`](#plugins), which optionally takes a name and prints full paths: